 Recent Work

-My process is both intuitive and analytical, as I continuously look and respond to what is in front of me.
-Lately, I find myself more drawn to the experience of a painting than a specific story.
-It’s a process of discovery and possibility—of feeling wonder and hope—and a continual search for meaning.
+Lately, I find myself more drawn to the experience and presence of a painting than to any specific story.
+It’s about discovery and possibility—of feeling wonder and hope—and a continual search for meaning.

 Truly Girls